efuller/exploring-frontend-architecture/readme.md

 - **Github Actions** ([link](.github/workflows))
     - Run **Application Acceptance Tests** and **Unit Tests** for PRs
     - Run **E2E Tests** after deploy
-## Functionality
-- A user can add a journal entry
-- A user can delete a journal entry
-- A user can favorite a journal entry
-- Favorites are saved to local storage.
-State is hydrated from the favorites stored in local storage upload load.
-- When a favorite is deleted, the user will have to confirm deletion
 ---

 ![General Architecture](/.eraser/f9Z5mwS6LKSmIUNbnTRi___YzvcTKoiYxfvjTVEmHkkLRz706J3___---figure---YN8ciuCREnVWFFfnKvETo---figure---CCUc806duYk9SsUSOQEUVA.png "General Architecture")